-This interactive e-learning course is based on the WHO Interim Guidance for Management of ill travellers at Points of Entry –international airports, seaports and ground crossings –in the context of the COVID-19 outbreak.
+This interactive e-learning course is based on the WHO Interim Guidance for Management of ill travelers at Points of Entry –international airports, seaports, and ground crossings – in the context of the COVID-19 outbreak.
 This course is intended for National IHR Focal Points, public health authorities and operators at points of entry, conveyance operators, and other stakeholders.

 Online course for operational considerations for managing COVID-19 cases/outbreaks onboard ships

 This course has been developed using the WHO Interim Guidance for Operational considerations for managing COVID-19 cases/outbreak onboard ships.
 It is intended for any authority involved in public health response to a COVID-19 public health event onboard ships, including IHR National FocalPoints (NFP), port health authorities, local, provincial and national health surveillance and response systems, as well as port operators and ship operators.

 Countries, territories or areas with reported laboratory-confirmed COVID-19 cases and deaths, April 3, 2020

 |Bosnia and Herzegovina||521|